JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 7. **Response & Lex error** : Only read the Lex response speech.
 8. **End Response** : Emit the *endMessage* to reset the microphone button aspect.

 Finally, in order to catch all emitted message from this behaviour, and to add events on the microphone button, add a script component to the host and give to the script the two parameters required.
-These parameters are the link to the two image uploaded in the S3 bucket earlier.
+These parameters are the link to the two image uploaded in the S3 bucket earlier and the intent and slot name to activate the webcam.

 ![_config.yml]({{ site.baseurl }}/images/addhostscript.png)